-Project Name Project Description Project Driver Small farmers support program This program supports small scale farmers in the district with the objectives of:Promoting BBBEE CWDM Creation of alternative income for seasonal and unemployed workers Address issues of poverty and social development
+Project Name Project Description Project Driver Small farmers support program This program supports small scale farmers in the district with the objectives of:Promoting BBBEE CWDM Creation of alternative income for seasonal and unemployed workersAddress issues of poverty and social development

 The program provides direct assistance such as the purchasing of equipment, provision of grants etc.to small scale farmers in various locations in the CWDM.
 Bella fruit cold The BA Kamer company is seeking to build a controlled atmospheric complex (cold storage BA Kamer company /DRDLR storage unit) for pears and apples in Bella Vista in Witzenberg LM.
 This will create the necessary capacity to meet the high demand for cold fruit storage in the area.
-Agri life fruit project This is a 65% black owned agricultural business focusing on agri processing and is situated in the town of Wolseley.
+Agri life fruit project This is a 65% black owned agricultural business focusing on agri processing and is situated in To be determined the town of Wolseley.
 The project aims to provide post-harvest services to fruit farmers in the Witzenberg area (mainly around the Ceres-Tulbagh area).
-To be determined CCS cold storage This project entails the construction of a cold storage unit consisting/making use of 'dynamic control atmosphere' technology to increase the lifespan of fruits in storage.
+CCS cold storage This project entails the construction of a cold storage unit consisting/making use of 'dynamic To be determined control atmosphere' technology to increase the lifespan of fruits in storage.
 The project will be located in Ceres.
-To be determined Mentoring & training: Nduli This project focuses on mentoring & training of a vegetable production enterprise which is a supplier to Freshmarkets and Ceres Spar.
-DRDLR: REID
+Mentoring & training: This project focuses on mentoring & training of a vegetable production enterprise which is a DRDLR: REID Nduli supplier to Freshmarkets and Ceres Spar.

-FOCUS AREA: AgriParks District Level Implementation: Space Economy Linkages STRATEGIES Strengthen rural support programmes for commercial and small-scale farming and develop the potential of the agricultural value chain.
+RESPONSIBILITY: FOCUS AREA: AGRIPARKS DISTRICT LEVEL IMPLEMENTATION; SPACE ECONOMY LINKAGES CWDM, DoA and Strengthen rural support programmes for commercial and small-scale farming and develop the potential of the agricultural value chain.
+Department of 2.
 Prioritize maintenance of minor roads in higher value mesozones.
-PRIORITY: HIGH
+Rural Development & Land Reform PRIORITY: MEDIUM